matrix-org/matrix-spec-proposals/proposals/2191-maths.md

-# Support for LaTeX in messages
+# Markup for mathematical messages

 Some people write using an odd language that has strange symbols.
 No, I'm not talking about computer programmers; I'm talking about mathematicians.
 In order